RCL-NUS/NeuroMHE/README.md

 First and foremost, the training process for NeuroMHE is both efficient and straightforward to setup.
 The source code has been comprehensively annotated to facilitate ease of use.
 To reproduce the simulation results presented in the paper, simply follow the steps outlined below, sequentially, after downloading and decompressing all the necessary folders.

 ### SecVII-A
-1. Download **processed_data.zip** and **predictions.tat.xz** from https://download.ifi.uzh.ch/rpg/NeuroBEM/.
+1. Download '**processed_data.zip**' and '**predictions.tat.xz**' from https://download.ifi.uzh.ch/rpg/NeuroBEM/.
 The former file is utilized for training NeuroMHE, whereas the latter serves the purpose of evaluation and comparison with NeuroBEM.
-2. Relocate the **bem+nn** folder from the decomprassed **predictions.tat.xz** archive to the downloaded **SecVII-A (source code)** folder, and place the decompressed **processed_data.zip** within the **SecVII-A (source code)** folder as well.
+2. Relocate the folder '**bem+nn**' from the decomprassed archive '**predictions.tat.xz**' to the downloaded folder '**SecVII-A (source code)**', and place the decompressed '**processed_data.zip**' within the folder '**SecVII-A (source code)**' as well.
-3. Run the **main_code_supervisedlearning.py** Python file.
+3. Run the Python file '**main_code_supervisedlearning.py**'.
 4. In the prompted terminal interface, you will be asked to select whether to train or evaluate NeuroMHE.
    * Training: type 'train' without the quotation mark in the terminal.
    * Evaluation: type 'evaluate' without the quotation mark in the terminal.
 Subsequently, you will be prompted to select a trajectory for evaluation.
 There are a total of 13 agile trajectories within the complete NeuroBEM test dataset, as shown below. _Note that you can skip the training process and directly evaluate the performance using the trained neural network model **Trained_model.pt** to reproduce the RMSE results in the following table_.
-The retained model is saved in the **trained_data** folder within the downloaded **SecVII-A (source code)** folder.
+The retained model is saved in the folder '**trained_data**' within the downloaded folder '**SecVII-A (source code)**'.

 |                                         Trajectory Parameters of NeuroBEM Test Dataset                                           |
 :----------------------------------------------------------------------------------------------------------------------------------: